ILamBrandon/Travel_Companion/README.md

 # Travel_Companion

 Travel_Companion is a full-featured travel planning and itinerary management application designed to simplify your travel experience.
-Whether you’re planning a vacation, a business trip, or a family reunion, Travel_Companion provides a one-stop solution to organize your journey—from booking and scheduling to weather updates and attraction searches.
+Whether you’re planning a vacation, a business trip, or a family reunion, Travel Companion provides a one-stop solution to organize your journey—from scheduling to weather updates and attraction searches.

 ---